-Case Study: Energy Optimisation in a Regulated Manufacturing Plant
+Case Study: Energy Optimisation in a Leading Pharmaceutical Manufacturing Company

-How a regulated manufacturing site used IIoT monitoring to understand compressor and chiller performance, cut avoidable energy use, and build a carbon baseline.
+How a leading pharmaceutical manufacturing company used IIoT monitoring to understand compressor and chiller performance, cut avoidable energy use, and build a carbon baseline.

 Challenge